 The umbilical cord may get compressed during labour which may lead to a decrease in blood flow to the foetus.
 The result is a severe drop in the heart rate of the foetus.
 These signs of distress may lead your doctor to recommend a Caesarean section.

 Amniotic Fluid Embolism

-Amniotic fluid embolism occurs when a small amount of amniotic fluid from the amniotic sac enters your bloodstream during a difficult labour.
-This fluid may travel up to the lungs and cause constriction of the lung arteries leading to a rapid heart rate, irregular heart rhythm, cardiac arrest and death.
+When a small amount of amniotic fluid from the amniotic sac enters your bloodstream this is called an amniotic embolism.
+This can occur during a difficult labour.
+The fluid can then make its way up to the lungs resulting in the potential constriction of the lung arteries.
+This can lead a rapid heart rate or an irregular heart rhythm.
+In extreme cases cardiac arrest and even death can occur.

 When to contact the hospital

-o You need to concentrate and cannot talk whilst you are having a contraction.
+o You need to concentrate and cannot talk whilst you are having a contraction